 Take the Yamanote Line to Get the Best View of Tokyo

-Japan Rail Pass holders can get on and off the line for free as they travel to an assortment of destinations close to the stations.
+Japan Rail Pass holders can get on and off the line for free as they travel to various destinations close to the stations.

 The JR Railway continues to improve and add more stops, so make sure to visit different stops every time you come to Japan.